 Unlike some cities, Covington isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Covington are a mix of both white- and blue-collar jobs.
 Overall, Covington is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Covington who work in office and administrative support (13.51%), sales jobs (13.48%), and management occupations (10.81%).

 Also of interest is that Covington has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Covington in 2010 was $32,334, which is upper middle income relative to Washington, and wealthy relative to the rest of the US.
-This equates to an annual income of $129,336 for a family of four.
-However, Covington contains both very wealthy and poor people as well.
+The per capita income in Covington in 2010 was $37,900, which is wealthy relative to Washington and the nation.
+This equates to an annual income of $151,600 for a family of four.

 Covington is a very ethnically-diverse city.
 The people who call Covington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Covington residents report their race to be White, followed by Asian.
-Important ancestries of people in Covington include Irish, English, Norwegian, and Scottish.
+Important ancestries of people in Covington include German, English, Irish, Norwegian, and Italian.

 The most common language spoken in Covington is English.
 Other important languages spoken here include Spanish and Tagalog.